Marchers cry out to stop the gun violence epidemic

 “He was murdered just a street over from the wall,” Carter said.
 He was 29 years old; two years ago, right over there.”

-Highlands County Sheriff’s Lt.
-Shirley Johnson, who knows the families who have lost young men, was in the midst of the march.
+Shirley Johnson with the Highlands County Sheriff’s Office, who knows the families who have lost young men, was in the midst of the march.

 Someone had displayed the photos of recent murdered young men on the sidewalk leading to the front door of the Boys & Girls Club.
 For some the march was a second funeral for a loved one.
 Near the Boys & Girls Club, Johnson hugged a young woman who was crying, “I lost my boy, I lost my baby.”